Beautiful people tend to have a lot more luck in the work world.

 Research has shown people deemed attractive get paid more, receive better job evaluations, and are generally more employable.
 It’s even been shown that good-looking CEOs bring better stock returns for their companies.

 In part, this may be because companies believe consumers are more likely to buy things from beautiful employees, which is perhaps why retailers like Abercrombie & Fitch use looks as criteria in their hiring process.
+Abercrombie says it stopped doing that in 2015.

 There’s some evidence, however, that this worker “beauty premium” may be wearing off—at least when it comes to employees who interact with consumers.
 In television commercials, for example, retailers and other companies are increasingly using real people—with all their physical flaws —rather than photoshopped models to give their brands an “authentic” feel.